-4. One course in computer literacy: MAT 331 or PHY 277 or CSE 114 or (for students graduating with the Secondary Teacher Education option) MAE 330.
+4. One course in computer literacy: MAT 331 or PHY 277 or CSE 110 or CSE 114 or MEC 111 or ESG 111 or (for students graduating with the Secondary Teacher Education option) MAE 330.

 Note: MAT 331 and MAE 330 may be used both here and in Requirement 7.

-7. Four mathematics-related courses beyond those taken to satisfy Requirements 5 and 6 (three will suffice if all of them are MAT courses), to be chosen from the following:
+7. Four mathematics-related courses beyond those taken to satisfy Requirements 2 through 6 (three will suffice if all of them are MAT courses), to be chosen from the following:

 - MAE 301